Predicting Hate Intensity of Twitter Conversation Threads

 \section{Preliminaries}

 \textbf{Hate Intensity Definition.} Table \ref{tab:Notations} summarizes the denotations of the important notations.
-Let an ordered sequence of first $t$ replies to a root tweet $\varphi$ be $\mathcal{T}_{1,t}^{\varphi}=<c_1^{\varphi}, c_2^{\varphi}, \cdots , c_t^{\varphi}>$, where $c_i^{\varphi}$ refers to the $i^{th}$ reply.
+Let an ordered sequence of first $t$ number of replies to a root tweet $\varphi$ be $\mathcal{T}_{1,t}^{\varphi}=<c_1^{\varphi}, c_2^{\varphi}, \cdots , c_t^{\varphi}>$, where $c_i^{\varphi}$ refers to the $i^{th}$ reply.
 As the replies in the original dataset have no ground-truth hate intensity, we quantify the hate intensity of each reply using a weighted sum of two measures as suggested in \cite{dahiya_would_2021}:

 where $\mathcal{H}_c$ indicates the probability that the reply is hateful, and it is calculated by a state-of-the-art hate speech detection model (we will elaborate it in Section \ref{sec:experimental_analysis}). $\mathcal{H}_l$ is the average score for all words in a reply from a model-independent hate lexicon that comprises 2,895 words as proposed in \cite{wiegand2019inducing}. $w \in [0,1]$ is a hyper-parameter that balances two quantities of the hate intensity score.
 As $\mathcal{H}_c \in [0,1]$ and $\mathcal{H}_l \in [0,1]$, the final hate intensity score of a reply $\mathcal{H}$ is still between 0 and 1.
+We do not filter any tweet threads based on their hate intensity.
 Therefore, each conversation thread $\mathcal{T}$ can be mapped to a sequence of hate intensity scores,